The Tradition Cypress Bay

-PF Paradigm: I am a policy critic who has a lot of strong, negative feelings about some of the pedagogical practices that plague this activity.
-While there are some exceptions, PF has a extremely low standard for responding to arguments in the order that they were presented, and has an even lower standard for evidence quality (bordering on academic dishonesty).
-For you to receive speaker points higher than a 27, all of the following will be required:
+PF Paradigm: I think there is merit to a style of debate that adapts to a less technical audience, and there is a version of this activity that is meaningful.
+That said, I am not a blank slate - as a policy critic, I have strong, negative feelings about some of the pedagogical choices made in the "flay" version of this activity.
+While there are exceptions, there seems to be an extremely low standard for responding to arguments in the order that they were presented, and an even lower standard for evidence quality (bordering on academic dishonesty).
+For you to receive speaker points higher than a 28, all of the following will be required:

 (1) Do not paraphrase evidence.
 I expect that you include the full paragraph to include the context that your author is speaking in.
 If you paraphrase evidence, I will evaluate your excerpt with the same force as an analytic or opinion asserted by a debater.

 (2) Extensions of argument labels or claims without warrants will not be evaluated as arguments.
 If no one manages to make a complete argument, I will intervene when making a decision.
 You will not like that.